maheshmohanmr/maheshmohanmr.github.io/_talks/2024_CVAIChem_ons.md

                  <p>
 <hr>
 <center>
-<i>We must believe that we are gifted for something, and that this thing, at whatever cost, must be attained. -- Marie Curie, Nobel Laureate in Chemistry </i>
+<i>I have no dress except the one I wear every day.
+If you are going to be kind enough to give me one, please let it be practical and dark so that I can put it on afterwards to go to the laboratory. -- Marie Curie, Nobel Laureate in Chemistry </i>

 </center>
               </p>